cristianoliveira/awesome4girls/README.md

   - [Oracle Women in Technology](https://community.oracle.com/groups/otn-women-in-technology/overview)

-    Oracle WIT Community Group - a place to share your experience and mentor women in high tech roles.
-Join us as we share our knowledge, technical resources and engage with other women throughout the Oracle technical community.
+    Oracle WIT Community Group - a place to share experiences and mentor women in high tech roles.
+They share knowledge and technical resources and engage with other women throughout the Oracle technical community.

   - [Women Hack For Non-Profits (WHFNP)](http://www.womenhackfornonprofits.com/)